-A Finding of No Significant Impact (FONSI) with respect to the environment has been made in accordance with HUD regulations at 24 CFR part 50, which implement section 102(2)(C) of the National Environmental Policy Act of 1969 (42 U.S.C.
+A Finding of No Significant Impact (FONSI) with respect to the environment has been made in accordance with I regulations at 24 CFR part 50, which implement section 102(2)(C) of the National Environmental Policy Act of 19 U.S.C.
 4332(2)(C)).
-The FONSI is available for public inspection between 8 a.m. and 5 p.m., weekdays, in the Regulations Division, Office of General Counsel, Department of Housing and Urban Development, 451 7th Street SW., Room 10276, Washington, DC 20410-0500.
-Due to security measures at the HUD Headquarters building, an advance appointment to review the docket file must be scheduled by calling the Regulations Division at 202-708-3055 (this is not a toll-free number).
-Hearingor speech-impaired individuals may access this number through TTY by calling the Federal Relay Service at 800-877-8339 (this is a toll-free number).
+The FONSI is available for public inspection between 8 a.m. and 5 p.m., weekdays, in the Regulations Division, Office of General Counsel, Department of Housing and Urban Development, 451 7th Stree Room 10276, Washington, DC 20410-0500.
+Due to security measures at the HUD Headquarters building, an ad appointment to review the docket file must be scheduled by calling the Regulations Division at 202-708-3055 (th a toll-free number).
+Hearing-or speech-impaired individuals may access this number through TTY by calling the Relay Service at 800-877-8339 (this is a toll-free number).